-Once you add the competitor backlinks you want to monitor to the Backlink Monitoring tool, you can get additional information on each backlink and monitor their status around the clock.
+Once you add the competitor backlinks you want to monitor to the Backlink Monitor tool, you can get additional information on each backlink and monitor their status around the clock.

 5. Get notified whenever a competitor page gets updated

-An additional way of keeping an eye on your competitors is provided by the Page Changes Monitoring tool.
-This SE Ranking tool detects any changes made to the pages you chose to monitor and notifies you once any occur.
+An additional way of keeping an eye on your competitors is provided by the Page Changes Monitor tool.
+This SE Ranking tool detects any changes made to a page you chose to monitor and notifies you once any occur.

 For example, you can add a competitor pricing page to the tool and get notified the second they update their pricing, so that you can react, if necessary.
 Or choose to keep an eye on their blog’s homepage, and be the first to know when they publish a new piece of content.

-Basically, you can add every single competitor page to the tool and get notified via email whenever anything on the entire website changes.
+In fact, you can add every single competitor page to the tool and get notified via email whenever a change occurs.
 That way, you won’t have to constantly visit your competitors’ sites to know what they’re up to.
-Just add the pages it’s important for you to monitor and the tool will let you know of any updates.
+Just add the pages that are important for you to monitor and the tool will let you know of the updates.